 Al received his J.D. cum laude from the St. John’s University School of Law, where he currently serves on the Board of Directors.

 Al has been named a Super Lawyers Rising Star for New York Real Estate for 2019-2021.Show More

 A preeminent real estate company in the construction financing of an ongoing 1.75 million square foot landmark development project in Reston, Virginia.

 A private equity fund manager in the entitlement, financing (including preferred equity), development, and lease-up of a 500,000 square foot office building in Brooklyn, New York.

-A life insurance company in the origination and syndication of a $375 million term loan secured by a master-leased historic redevelopment sight in New York City slated for occupancy by a Fortune 50 company and other mixed-use purposes.
+A life insurance company in the origination and syndication of a $375 million term loan secured by a master-leased historic redevelopment site in New York City slated for occupancy by a Fortune 50 company and other mixed-use purposes.

 A major U.S. lending institution in the origination of over $5 billion of mortgage loans slated for CMBS securitization.

-A major U.S. bank in the origination and modification of a $360 million revolving line of credit made available to a privately held student housing REIT.
+A major U.S. bank in the origination and restructuring of a $360 million revolving line of credit made available to a privately held student housing REIT.

 A private debt fund in the acquisition of a portfolio of mezzanine loans secured by mixed-use properties across the United States.